joaomcteixeira/taurenmd/docs/rstfiles/vision.rst

 self-taught, or by providing an interface for them to use the MD analysis libraries without the need to learn how to program.

-*Solution 1:* Tauren-MD aims to provide such interface for users without programming skills.
+*Solution 1:* Tauren-MD aims to provide such interface for non-developer users, i.e., users without programming skills.

-Also for users with programming skills, it is time consuming, and even challenging, to assemble routines that automate analysis steps.
+Also for users with programming skills, repetitive data analysis is time consuming, and even challenging is one considers the time required to assemble and organize routines that automate analysis steps.

 *Solution 2:* Tauren-MD aims to provide predefined set routines to stream-line analysis procedures and, therefore, boost deliverables’